The Avalanche Terrain Avoidance seminar (ATA) for 2021/2022

 - Learn from a case study of an avalanche accident.

 The field exercise allows students to use slope meters to determine potential avalanche prone terrain and non-prone avalanche terrain as well as to determine route finding.
 These techniques can be taught with or without snow conditions.

 Register on-line for the ATA seminar under All Classes or Education Everyone.
-Register for the Field Day thru the Trip Signup Schedule.
+THEN Register for the Field Day thru the Trip Signup Schedule.
 You need to register for both.